gcapes/file-backups-rfields/README.md

 otherwise not an experimental directory.

 ## Usage
+### Set 'data' and 'backup' directories
+- Edit the file `paths.txt` in the root of this repository
+- All the processing scripts (`backup.py`, `createmissinglogsheets.py`, and `deleterawdata.py`)
+will read paths from this file
+- The 'data' directory doesn't have to be the root directory -- it could be a user's subdirectory if they only want to back up their own data

 ### Back up directory using `backup.py`
-- scan recursively for `logsheet.txt` and where present, back up that directory
+- This function will scan recursively for `logsheet.txt` and where present, back up that directory
-    - first check that it hasn't already been backed up
+    - first it checks that it hasn't already been backed up
-    - extract information from data files, and save in `README.txt`:
+    - information is extracted from data files, and saved in `README.txt`:
         - Serial number
         - Software
         - Firmware
         - Technique
-- write logfile reporting missing logfiles: `missinglogfiles.txt`
+- logfile reporting missing logfiles: `missinglogfiles.txt`
-- write logfile reporting successful copies: `backuplog.txt`
+- logfile reporting successful copies: `backuplog.txt`

-### Create missing logsheets `createmissinglogsheets.py`
+### Create missing logsheets using `createmissinglogsheets.py`
-- after back up (or manually) prompt user for information required for missing logsheets
+- This prompts the user for information required for missing logsheets
-- `logsheet.txt` should contain the following information:
+- `logsheet.txt` will contain the following information:
     - creator
 	- date
 	- investigation ID